JuanmaCopia/lissa/INSTALL.md

 # Install

-## Linux and OSX on Intel sillicon
+## Recommended setup: Linux and OSX on Intel sillicon

 Build the docker container:
 ```